infinitered/ignite/.github/CONTRIBUTING.md

 ## How to Build and Run App

-Note that if you do not already have the React Native command line tools installed, you should run `npm install -g react-native-cli`.
+Note that if you do not already have the React Native command line tools installed, you should run `npm install -g react-native-cli` or `yarn global add react-native-cli`.
 For additional information and troubleshooting go to the [React Native Getting Started Guide](https://facebook.github.io/react-native/docs/getting-started.html#content).

 1. `$ cd ignite-base`
 2. Run Build for either OS